bgamari/ghc-wiki-import/building/porting.md

 '''NOTE''': Versions supported: 6.11+.

+'''NOTE''': there are bugs in this procedure; see #3472

 This section describes how to port GHC to a currently unsupported platform.
 To avoid confusion, when we say "architecture" we are referring to the processor, and